mike14747/strat-ratings-guide/docs/instructions.md

     -   Throws
     -   Tm
     -   IP

+**UPDATE**: On January 8, 2024 I finished a new route and function to generate the above multi-team pitchers AB on their individual teams.
+To use this route/function, you'll first need to update the data objects in "_/controllers/utils/convertMultiTeamPitchersToCsv.js_" using the current season's data.
+After that, you can run the server-only "_npm run server_", then access this route: "_http://localhost:3001/api/pitchers/create-multi-team-csv_" and paste the data into the "_multi_team_pitchers.xlsx_" file... followed by converting the text to columns.

 -   Keep the [Baseball Reference](https://www.baseball-reference.com/) team names as they are... they will be converted to _real_team_id_ by the app before getting loaded into the database.